 A New National Park.

-Katherine Louise Smith tells in Outlook the need-and the opporstunity-for a new national park in morth central Minnesota.
+Katherine Louise Smith tells in Outlook the need-and the opportunity-for a mew national park in north central Minnesota.
 There stands to-day a piece of ancient forested America (in fact, the only great northern pine forest between the Rocky mountains and the Atlantic ocean) which it is possible still to save from destruction.
-Within the limits of the Chippewa Indian reservation, along the Leech, Cass and Winnebagoshish lakes, there are, as aif ready and waiting for this purpose, 611,592 acres of land and 219,-270 acres of water surface.
+Within the limits of the Chippewa Indian reservation, along the Leech, Cass and Winnebagoshish lakes, there are, as if ready and watting for this purpose, 611,592 acres of land and 218,-270 acres of water surface.
 It is the land of the original Dakotas and Ojibwas-the cradle of northwestern story and tradition.
 Considerate of the Thief.
-The following advertisement recent-Jy spipeared in a London paper: "Milk -If the individual who stole the milk off my doorstep this morning will be good enough to knock at the door on the occasion of his next professional wisit I'll give him a drop of run, to put in it.
-Milk taken neat on cold mornings and an empty stomach is likely to injure the internal economy of outdoor workers.
+The following advertisement recently appeared in a London paper: "MilkIf the individual who stolethe milk off my doorstep this morning will be good enough to knock at the door on the occasion of his next professional visit I'll give him a drop of rum to put in it.
+Milk taken nest on cold mornings and an empty stomach is likely to injure the internal economy of outdoor workers.
 Address, etc."